PowerShell/ProjectMercury/docs/PSCopilot_v1.md

 An optional `-NewKey` switch would generate a new key and store it in SecretManagement and invalidate the old key.

+From a priority perspective, this is the lowest priority as additional work would be needed to enable this scenario:

+- Need custom REST front-end to authenticate users and generate API keys
+  - This front end would proxy requests to the PowerShell team OpenAI instance
+- Need to provide a way to limit the number of requests per user

 ## Telemetry

 There will be both client side and server side telemetry.